Snowy Comfort in Ohio's Hocking Hills

 That's where havens like Glenlaurel come in.
 Guests' cars swoop through hollers dotted by ramshackle houses and barns, then crackle on a gravel road past foraging deer and wind back through the inn's 140 acres to the 13 cottage-style units.
 Kitchenettes, gas fireplaces, couples' showers, king sleigh beds and outdoor hot tubs await.
 Silence cloaks it all, save for Saturdays, when the whine of Scottish bagpipes calls guests to six- or seven-course dinners in the Manor House, decked year-round in white twinkle lights.
 Cell phones rest in this spotty-service pocket, and the TVs, unless paired with DVD players ready to show movies from the Carriage House, are otherwise as snowy as the cottages' private decks.

 After a couple of hours in the cold, a fire and dinner sound perfect.
-Innkeeper Michael Daniels, dressed in a kilt, welcomes guests to their candle-lit tables by reciting verses by Scottish poet Robert Burns.
-The prix fixe meals ($49 or $59) showcase seasonal ingredients; winter dishes include roasted acorn squash soup with pears and seared duck breast with plum sauce.
-Many guests make reservations for dinner here; others venture 28 miles east to Nelsonville’s town square, where culinary arts students from Hocking College give comfort foods upscale twists at Rhapsody.
+The prix fixe meals-sometimes introduced by a bagpiper in kilt dress-showcase seasonal ingredients; winter dishes include roasted acorn squash soup with pears and seared duck breast with plum sauce.
+Many guests make reservations for dinner here; others venture 28 miles east to Nelsonville's town square, where culinary arts students from Hocking College give comfort foods upscale twists at Rhapsody.

 Either way, after dinner, couples head back to their cottages and pop open their hot tubs, sinking into thousands of bubbles while steam rises silently toward countless twinkling stars.
 Tomorrow, there'll be time for another hike in the gorge, but tonight, there's no reason to hurry.